Fish Head Soup With Coconut Cream (Ginataang Ulo ng Isda)

-Clean the fish heads; remove the gills if your suki at the wet market has not done so yet.
+- Clean the fish heads; remove the gills (you can ask the fish monger to do this for you).
 If the heads are rather large, you can chop them into halves.

-Turn up the heat to medium and pour in the coconut cream.
+- Turn up the heat to medium and pour in the coconut cream.
 Bring to a gentle boil.
 Continue cooking the fish, uncovered, for a few minutes.
-Taste the soup and add more patis if necessary.
+Taste the soup and add more fish sauce if necessary.

-With a large spoon or spatula, lift the cooked fish heads and transfer to individual soup bowls.
-Pour the soup and spices over them and garnish with chopped green onions.
+- With a large spoon or spatula, lift the cooked fish heads and transfer to individual soup bowls.
+Pour the broth and spices over them and garnish with sliced scallions.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.